1 / 10

 "The Jazz’s interior uses features from the modern Honda E electric car to make it feel ultra-contemporary.
 A large windscreen lets in lots of light, while the sleek, fabric-covered dashboard is a classy touch.
 Throw in a retro twin-spoke steering wheel, and the Jazz’s cabin looks considerably more fashionable than its dated predecessor."

-It’s comfortable, too.
+The Honda Jazz is comfortable, too.
 The seats are wider and more cushioned than before, while the part-leather upholstery fitted to most models looks particularly smart.
 Unfortunately, there’s no adjustable lumbar support, but we found the seats to be pretty supportive after several hours in the car.

 All models get a digital instrument cluster instead of normal, analogue dials.
 You can’t modify this like in posher models but it still looks pretty modern.
 There’s a lot of information on there - from the current speed to the temperature, mileage, time, speed of the cruise control, average fuel consumption… you get the idea.
 It looks a bit overwhelming at first, but your current speed is displayed in a usefully big font.